bctone1/BctAiChatbot/README.txt

 == Service URL ==
 # https://texttospeech.googleapis.com/v1/ : The Google Text-to-Speech API is accessed using the following URL

-# https://[Pinecone Environment]/vectors/delete : 파인콘 벡터 저장소 인덱스 삭제요청 url

-# https://' . $bctai_pinecone_environment . '/vectors/delete?ids='.$id : 파인콘 벡터 저장소 인덱스 삭제요청 url

-# https://' . $bctai_pinecone_environment . '/vectors/upsert : 파인콘 벡터 저장소 저장 요청 url
+# https://[Pinecone Environment]/vectors/delete: URL for deleting an index from the Pinecone vector storage

+# https://'. $bctai_pinecone_environment . '/vectors/delete?ids='.$id: URL for deleting an index from the Pinecone vector storage

+# https://'. $bctai_pinecone_environment . '/vectors/upsert: URL for saving to the Pinecone vector storage

-# https://controller.' + bctai_pinecone_sv + '.pinecone.io/databases : 파인콘 인덱스 요청 url
+# https://controller.' + bctai_pinecone_sv + '.pinecone.io/databases: URL for requesting Pinecone index

-수정 eea3